Trump and Democrats turn rivals Texas and California into proxies for national power struggle

 AUSTIN, Texas (AP) — The two most populous U.S. states — California and Texas — are grappling for political advantage ahead of the 2026 elections, setting up a national proxy war as Democrats and Republicans vie for control of Congress in the latter half of Donald Trump's second presidency.

-In Texas, Democrats on Monday prevented their state’s House of Representatives from moving forward, at least for now, with a redrawn congressional map sought by Trump to shore up Republicans’ 2026 midterm prospects as his political standing falters.
+In Texas, Democrats on Tuesday again prevented their state’s House of Representatives from moving forward, at least for now, with a redrawn congressional map sought by Trump to shore up Republicans’ 2026 midterm prospects as his political standing falters.
+It was the second consecutive day that absent Democrats forced a quick adjournment by denying the GOP majority the required quorum to take votes.

 In California, Democrats encouraged by Gov. Gavin Newsom are considering new political maps that could slash five Republican-held House seats in the left-leaning state while bolstering Democratic incumbents in other battleground districts.
-The move is intended to counter any GOP gains in Texas with the existing maps putting Democrats within just three seats of reclaiming a U.S. House majority after the midterms.
+The move is intended to counter any GOP gains in Texas.
+The two states' existing maps putting Democrats within just three seats of reclaiming a U.S. House majority after the midterms.

 For years, the two states have set competing political and cultural curves, dueling over jobs, innovation, prestige and ideology against the backdrop of Republican domination in Texas and Democrats' control on the more liberal west coast.
 The two states have produced presidents and vice presidents and influential House leaders.
 Now, the rivalry is at the center of the two major parties national scramble to frame their approaches on redistricting as fair and impartial, while skewering the other as ruthlessly partisan.